Wealth-Tax-Sensitive Estate Planning

 Creating an estate plan requires strategic planning to address your unique needs.
 Whether you are interested in wills, trusts, asset ownership structures, asset protection, powers of attorney, or business succession planning, our firm will devise an estate plan tailored for your personal and financial objectives.
 At Monarch Wealth Attorneys, we focus on our clients’ individual estate planning needs and use best-practice strategies combined with our experience to protect the financial, personal and business interests of our clients.

-Our firm assists a broad range of individuals with the estate planning process, but we have significant expertise in planning for larger estates that may be subject to the estate tax.
+Our firm assists a broad range of individuals with the estate planning process, but we have significant expertise in planning for larger estates that have significant exposure to the estate tax.
 Monarch Wealth Attorneys use established approaches and creative strategies to effectively secure the future of your estate, your health care, and your business.
 Please contact us for an initial consultation and evaluation.

 A properly designed estate plan will, at a minimum: (i) protect your assets, your person, and your business from a possible future disability; (ii) protect your assets from liability during and after your life; (iii) distribute your assets tax efficiently at your death; and (iv) ensure that assets left to young beneficiaries are left inside of a structure such as a trust that will provide management and protection of these assets for your beneficiaries.